f4exb/sdrangel/plugins/samplesource/testsource/readme.md

   - **Inf**: the decimation operation takes place around the center of the lower half of the BladeRF Rx passband.
   - **Sup**: the decimation operation takes place around the center of the upper half of the BladeRF Rx passband.

-This exercises the decimation chain.

-<h3>6: Sample rate</h3>

-This controls the generator sample rate in samples per second.

-<h3>7: Sample size</h3>
+<h3>2.4: Sample size</h3>

 This is the sample size in number of bits.
 It corresponds to the actual sample size used by the devices supported:

   - **8**: RTL-SDR, HackRF
   - **12**: Airspy, BladeRF, LimeSDR, PlutoSDR, SDRplay
   - **16**: Airspy HF+, FCD Pro, FCD Pro+

+<h3>3: Sample rate</h3>

+This controls the generator sample rate in samples per second.

+<h3>4: Modulation</h4>

+  - **No**: No modulation
+  - **AM**: Amplitude modulation (AM)
+  - **FM**: Frequency modulation (FM)

+<h3>5: Modulating tone frequency</h3>

+This controls the modulating tone frequency in kHz in 10 Hz steps.

+<h3>6: Carrier shift from center frequency</h3>

+Use this control to set the offset of the carrier from the center frequency of reception.

+<h3>7: AM modulation factor</h3>

+This controls the AM modulation factor from 0 to 99%

+<h3>8: FM deviation</h3>

+This controls the frequency modulation deviation in kHz in 100 Hz steps.
+It cannot exceed the sample rate.

-<h3>8: Amplitude coarse control</h3>
+<h3>9: Amplitude coarse control</h3>

 This slider controls the number of amplitude bits by steps of 100 bits.

-<h3>9: Number of amplitude bits</h3>

-This is the signal peak amplitude in number of bits
+The total number of amplitude bits appear on the right.

 <h3>10: Amplitude fine control</h3>

 This slider controls the number of amplitude bits by steps of 1 bit.

-<h3>11: Signal power</h3>

-This is the signal power in dB relative to the maximum power (full bit range).
+The signal power in dB relative to the maximum power (full bit range) appear on the right.

-<h3>12: DC bias</h3>
+<h3>11: DC bias</h3>

 Use this slider to give a DC component in percentage of maximum amplitude.

-<h3>13: I bias</h3>
+<h3>12: I bias</h3>

 Use this slider to give an in-phase (I) bias in percentage of maximum amplitude.

-<h3>14: Q bias</h3>
+<h3>13: Q bias</h3>

 Use this slider to give an quadrature-phase (Q) bias in percentage of maximum amplitude.

+<h3>14: Phase imbalance</h3>

+Use this slider to introduce a phase imbalance in percentage of full period (continuous wave) or percentage of I signal injected in Q (AM, FM).